jpriniski/metoo/README.md

 # Political affiliation and social media responses to sexual violence

-This repository consists of the code used by the CCD lab at ASU to study how individul political views affects conceptions of sexual violence in the United States.
+This repository consists of the code used by the CCD lab at ASU to study how individul political views affects how people respond to sexual violence on Twitter.

 ### What's in this repository?